-Guided architectural tours of our historic library are offered at 11:00 am on the first and third Tuesday of each month, May through November.
-Come to our 225 Washington Street entrance.
+Guided architectural tours of our historic library and recently renovated 1950s buildings are currently offered weekly at 11:00 am on Wednesdays and Thursdays.
+Come to our 150 Empire Street entrance.

 The Library opened this classic Venetian Renaissance building in March 1900.
 Now on the National Register of Historic Places, the Library is a prime example of turn-of-the-century American architecture.